vuestorefront/shopware-pwa/README.md

 We experimentally use conventional commit messages to automatically generate the change log. https://www.conventionalcommits.org

-___
+---

 ## Checklists

 ### Performance QA Checklist

-* Bundle size verified with `webpack-bundle-analyzer`.
+- Bundle size verified with `webpack-bundle-analyzer`.
-* Size lower than 300 kB for JS loaded immediately.
+- Size lower than 300 kB for JS loaded immediately.
-* Everything, that may exceed 300 KB must be lazy loaded.
+- Everything, that may exceed 300 KB must be lazy loaded.

----

-## Troubleshooting
-Common issues with solutions are kept in [troubleshooting](./TROUBLESHOOTING.md) page.